etchoum9519/KapaTool.update-2.1/README.md

 # KapaTool.update-2.1
-Capacity planification with SAP/R3 and Excel, for production departments
+Capacity planification with SAP/R3 and Excel, for production departments.

 <br>